Rushilsaxena07/API_Server/README.md

 # API_Server
 This is a fake API server which will fetch the json data and present it.

+## How to run
+Simply clone the repo and run the main.py file using command: `python main.py`

 ## Getting all the Posts
-Simply run the main.py file: Command: **python main.py**, follow the link provided and all the posts will be listed.
+After running the main.py file: Command: **python main.py**, follow the link provided and all the posts will be listed.

 <hr>